TrustTheVote-Project/CryptoWorkstation/00README.txt

-  00README.txt - this file, you are reading it now cw-kiosk.ks - the kickstart file for the CW cw-kspost.zip - zip repository for kickstart post-processing the CW DCDVBM-CW.iso - the ISO file holding the CW
+  00README.txt - this file, you are reading it now cw-kiosk.ks - the kickstart file for the CW cw-kspost.zip - zip repository for kickstart post-processing DCDVBM-CW.iso - the ISO file holding the CW
   Log.txt - the log file generated while creating the ISO HOWTO-BURN-BOOTABLE-ISO.txt - the name says it all